MetaFam/TheGame/docs/resources/alignment2021.md

 The most enjoyable parts of the conference are usually the awesome two-or-more-way conversations, the people, and the smaller events such as dinners and after-parties.

 So what if we stopped doing conferences and start doing alignment events.
-There would still be some talks, there would be some workshops & some hacking, it would just be way less formal, more participative and a lot more fun.
+There would still be some talks, there would be some workshops & some hacking, it would just be way less formal, more participative, and a lot more fun.

 ## Accommodation: